PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 The implementation is again typically unsafe code that does communication with an external API offered by the operating system.
-What happens here is that the operating system is instructed to close the file with the `file_descriptor` that was required during the initialisation.
+What happens here is that the operating system is instructed to close the file with the `file_descriptor` that was required during the initialization.

 Let us now see how the `File` struct can be used in practice.
 We assume that the file struct is used outside of the `FileSystem` module.